We're proud to be a top UK clinic that offers a range of hair loss treatments for women

-Not even 5 weeks after the procedure people are already noticing that my hair is looking thicker and fuller than it was before the procedure and the full impact hasn’t even started yet.
-I can’t wait to see what it looks like in 6 months time.
+Dr Ismael & his team did a brilliant job and not even 5 weeks after the procedure people are already noticing that my hair is looking thicker and fuller than it was before the procedure and the full impact hasn’t even started yet.
+I can’t wait to see what it looks like in 6 months…

 1. Inspection of the scalp for inflammation, scaling and erythema.
 It is important to determine whether hair loss is associated with scalp scarring.

-2. Non-scarring alopecia- causes include androgenic alopecia, telogenic effluvium, alopecia areata, and tinea capitis.
+2. If you have non-scarring alopecia, the causes can include androgenic alopecia, telogenic effluvium, alopecia areata, and tinea capitis.
 Non scarring alopecias demonstrate visible follicular units while scarring alopecias are devoid of follicular units.

-3. Scarring alopecia- causes include Discoid lupus erythematosus, lichen planus, severe fungal, viral or bacterial infection, injury or burn.
+3. If you have scarring alopecia the causes can include discoid lupus erythematosus, lichen planus, severe fungal, viral or bacterial infection, injury or burn.